My Journey With a MUTU Pro – Postnatal Recovery After Loss

 One main thing we have had to work hard on is Kara’s tendency to grip her abdominal muscles throughout her day.
 This stems from “sucking it in” when doing gymnastics in her childhood.
 Her passion for Pole fitness also means that her core is engaged a lot of the time.
 90% of the mums that come to me are holding tension in their abdominals in a bid to hold it all in and find the “letting go” process really hard.

 I believe it’s totally up to the individual how they want to feel.
-With Kara, I remind her that her body has changed and whilst she wants to remain looking athletic it’s impossible to still look like you did in your 20s after having 2 babies.
+With Kara, I remind her that her body has changed and whilst she wants to remain to look athletic it’s impossible to still look like you did in your 20s after having 2 babies.
 That doesn’t mean you can’t remain as strong though!

 When Kara feels good about her body, when it works as it should and she is enjoying exercise, then she is happy.
 As long as people aren’t trying to push their bodies too much I believe that feeling great about yourself matters to your everyday confidence and mentality.